davidvonthenen/proposals/2017_CLOUDNATIVE_KUBECON/Comparison.md

 {code}

 **Biography:**
-David vonThenen is an Open Source Engineer at {code} by Dell EMC.
-The {code} team lives and breathes Open Source by making contributions to the community in a wide variety of projects ranging from Kubernetes, Apache Mesos, Docker, and storage orchestration platforms.
-Prior to joining {code} by Dell EMC, David was a technical architect and development lead for a Backup/Recovery solution with a heavy focus in the virtualization space, VMware in particular.
+David vonThenen is an Open Source Engineer at {code}.
+The {code} team is the Open Source division at Dell Technologies where the team lives and breathes Open Source by making contributions to the community in a wide variety of projects ranging from Kubernetes, Apache Mesos, Docker, and storage orchestration platforms.
+Prior to joining {code}, David was a technical architect and development lead for a Backup/Recovery solution with a heavy focus in the virtualization space, VMware in particular.

 **Gender:**
 Male